White Witch (band): History

 Fisher left the group sometime after the first album and was replaced by Rabbi Barbee, who left before the group went back in into the studio in 1974.
 Bassist Charlie Souza and drummer Bill Peterson also joined the band before the second album.

 Due to displeasure with their record label's lack of promotion and its interference in the band's recording sessions, Buddy Richardson left the group immediately after the second album (A Spiritual Greeting) was completed.
 He was replaced by guitarist George Brawley, who had spent the previous year as a session guitarist in Los Angeles after leaving the southern rock group Brother from Columbia, South Carolina.
 Drummer Bobby Shea stayed with the group as percussionist and back-up singer.

-White Witch did a bit more touring and recorded four tracks on demo, but broke up in the late 1970s before a third album was recorded.
+White Witch did a bit more touring and recorded a demo of four tracks, but broke up in the late 1970s before a third album was recorded.
 After White Witch, Goedert made some solo recordings, Pendergrass wrote commercial jingles and opened a recording studio, and Richardson played in other bands ("Revolver").

 Some of the original group members began planning a reunion in the late 1990s which became impossible when lead singer Ron Goedert died of cancer on July 16, 2000.
 Pendergrass also became a victim of cancer on March 16, 2003.

 Music

 Though primarily known as a hard rock band, White Witch's music cannot be easily classified into a single genre.
 Songs on each album ranged from progressive rock and psychedelic to honky-tonk to southern boogie to pop rock.
 The band has also been described as "a prototype hair metal band".
 The common threads through their work were lyrics with a new age/spiritual theme and the use of an early moog synthesizer.

 Most of the songs on their first album were written by Goedert and Pendergrass, with contributions from the other band members.
 All of the songs on the second album were written by Goedert, Pendergrass, and Richardson.
 Both albums were released on CD in 1999.

-White Witch lead singer released Ron Goedert "Breaking All The Rules' in 1980 on Polydor Records and Frank Fenter record company, featuring Riff West on bass, Jack West on drums and Jerry Runyan on guitar the group toured with major acts Toto, Joe Perry, ZZ Top, and Mountain, before disbanding in late 1980.
+White Witch lead singer Ron Goedert released Breaking All The Rules in 1980 on Polydor Records and Frank Fenter record company, featuring Riff West on bass, Jack West on drums and Jerry Runyan on guitar.
+The group toured with major acts Toto, Joe Perry, ZZ Top, and Mountain, before disbanding in late 1980.
 Intended to be the third White Witch LP, Polydor execs would not allow the use of the name owned by Capricorn, so the record was released under Goedert's name.
 It has never been distributed on CD and is available only on vinyl.